 As a hiring manager, I’ve been fortunate enough to have worked at some great companies with great people through the years.
 None of them hires as well as PI.

 I wanted to share some of our secret sauce when it comes to recruiting people who will continue to help our company thrive—and explain it all from a hiring manager’s perspective.
 Below, I’ve deconstructed the steps that will lead to your hiring success.

 Given that we’ve been in a constant state of hiring over the past four-plus years, we’ve found it necessary to constantly build the pipeline of potential job candidates.
 Some keys to our success on this front:

-- A compelling careers section on the website: Not only do we list all open jobs on the careers section of our website, we produce videos about our culture and the process so candidates can know what to expect from us.
+Not only do we list all open jobs on the careers section of our website, but we produce videos about our culture and the process so candidates can know what to expect from us.
 We also highlight the personal journeys of some of our employees, describe the benefits of working at PI, and link to our Culture Code overview.

-- An amazing work environment: This deserves more than a sub-bullet point in a list, and you can learn more about our executive team’s philosophy on employee experience right here.
+This deserves more than a subheader in an article, and you can learn more about our executive team’s philosophy on employee experience right here.
 As I mentioned earlier, PI has landed spots on several prestigious Best Places to Work lists.
 We’ve seen first-hand that creating this kind of reputation drastically increases the number of applicants per job.
 I recently posted a marketing coordinator position and received 220 applications.

 2. Be diligent about defining the job.

 Once a position has been approved for hiring (by our CFO), we always ensure that we have properly scoped and defined the job.
 At PI, we create job descriptions, and we also fill out a document we call a New Hire Needs Form.
 The NHNF (here’s our template) forces managers to articulate what will make a new hire successful in the new role.
 This step helps us sharpen our focus in terms of the kind of person we’re looking to hire.